 NUNM Health Centers

-NUNM is unique among naturopathic medical schools, with a Tier 4 Patient-Centered Primary Care Home (PCPCH) that has become widely accepted as an exemplary model for how primary care should be organized and delivered.
-As a member of the Coalition of Community Health Centers, our community clinics provide an important safety-net for the underserved population.
-This gives our students the opportunity to help medically underserved and diverse patient populations that require treatment for a wide range of health concerns.
+NUNM’s Health Centers stand out among naturopathic medical schools across the nation with a Tier-3 Patient-Centered Primary Care Home (PCPCH), which has become widely accepted as an exemplary model for how primary care should be organized and delivered.
+As a member of the Coalition of Community Health Centers, our community clinics also provide an important safety net for underserved communities seeking quality medical care.
+At NUNM, clinical students build their skills and knowledge base to conduct a more thorough analysis of patient health with the support of attending faculty and senior medical students.

 Doctor of Naturopathic Program (ND) Application Requirements